egis/handbook/Cultural-Manifesto.md

 See [What is a 1-1](https://wavelength.asana.com/workstyle-what-is-a-1-1/)

 * Mandatory regular scheduled meeting between for each employee and their manager
-* Not for status updates, more about career growth, monitoring OKR's and **getting** feedback
+* Not for status updates, more about career growth, monitoring OKRs and **getting** feedback